MainulDip/JavaEveryday/android-java.md

     }
 });

-// Or by implementing View.OnClickListener interface to the activity and overriding the method
+// Or by implementing View.OnClickListener interface to the activity and overriding the method and setting the click listener on that method by

+btnClickMe.setOnClickListener(this);

+// and

 @Override
 public void onClick(View view) {